The official blog of the Lung Institute.

 What About Now?

 Until now, traditional treatment options commonly came with negative side effects, aiming only to relieve symptoms, rather than address the progression of the disease itself.
-Seeing a lack of available and effective treatment options, the Lung Institute has developed a Stem Cell Therapy protocol for the treatment of lung disease with the purpose of affecting more than just its symptoms.
+Seeing a lack of available and effective treatment options, the Lung Institute has developed a Cellular Therapy protocol for the treatment of lung disease with the purpose of affecting more than just its symptoms.